 Here at Talbot Designs, we have over 70 years’ experience in the plastic fabrication industry and – during this time – the key to our success has been our passionate and dedicated approach.

 Our recent projects have involved making pop-up shop displays and promotional displays; however, we believe the potential of vacuum forming is ‘limited only by imagination’.
 We are innovative by nature, we like to push the boundaries, and we always welcome a new challenge.
-Whatever vacuum formed process you have in mind, whether that be a high-quantity moulded shape or a one-off complex design, our experts will do everything in their power to make that product a reality.
+Whatever vacuum forming process you have in mind, whether that be a high-quantity moulded shape or a one-off complex design, our experts will do everything in their power to make that product a reality.

-If you would like to find out more about the vacuum forming services that we currently offer or if you would like to discuss a potential new vacuum formed product, please feel free to get in touch.
-Contact us today on 020 8346 8515 or via email@example.com.
+If you would like to find out more about the vacuum forming process we currently offer or if you would like to discuss a potential new vacuum formed product, please feel free to get in touch.
+Contact us today on 020 8346 8515 or via firstname.lastname@example.org.
 Alternatively, send us a quick enquiry using the online form provided.